sean7512/RestEssentials/README.md

 There is an alternative static function to instantiate a `RestController` object: `make:URL` This variation does not return an `Optional` like the `String` version.
 This is useful for easily constructing your URL with query parameters (typically for a `GET` request).

+A `RestController` has a `headerGenerator` field that is a closure callback that will be made for every call to generatoe headers.
+This simplifies the process of sending the same header on every request, as a `RestOptions` object does not need to be created for each request.

 All of the operations can take an optional `RestOptions` object, which allow you to configure the expected HTTP status code, optional HTTP headers to include in the request, and the timeout on the request in seconds.

 All of the operations can also take a relative path to be used.
 If your `RestController` object is for *http://foo.com* you can pass in *some/relative/path*, then the request will go to *http://foo.com/some/relative/path*.
 This enables you to use a single `RestController` object for all REST calls to the same host.
 This **IS** the preferred behavior isntead of creating a new `RestController` for every call.

 You can optionally allow the framework to accept a self-signed SSL certificate from the host using the *acceptSelfSignedCertificate* property on the `RestController` instance.
-If being used on iOS 9.0+, you must properly configure App Transport Security.
+You must properly configure App Transport Security.

 ## FAQ